Table of contents

 Use in the kitchen

 'Shoyu' is Japanese and means 'soy sauce'.
-Shoyu is a Japanese soy sauce made from soybeans , wheat , water , sea salt and koji (molds of the genus Aspergillus ).
-1,2 Shoyu has a special taste, namely umami.
-In addition to sweet, sour, bitter and salty, umami is the fifth taste quality that we can perceive with our taste buds on the tongue.
+Shoyu is a Japanese soy sauce made from soybeans, wheat, water, sea salt and koji (molds of the genus Aspergillus).
+1,2 Shoyu has a special taste: 'umami'.
+In addition to sweet, sour, bitter and salty, umami is the fifth taste that we can perceive with our taste buds on the tongue.
 The umami taste is described as savory and meaty.
 3

-What dishes do you use soy sauce for?
-Soy sauce is a must for Asian dishes in particular (e.g. wok vegetables, fried noodles, fried rice, vegan teriyaki skewers , shirataki noodles with pak choy ) because it gives them a spicy, hearty flavor.
+What dishes is soy sauce used for?
+Soy sauce is a must for Asian dishes in particular (e.g. wok vegetables, fried noodles, fried rice, vegan teriyaki skewers, shirataki noodles with pak choy ) to give them a spicy, hearty flavor.
 It is indispensable for sushi.
 As a marinade, soy sauce can give tofu a pleasant flavor.
 Soy sauce is also used in European recipes.
 It can be used to refine soups, sauces (e.g. vegan gravy) or salad dressings.

-Genen Shoyu has a much lower salt content than conventional soy sauce and is therefore particularly suitable for flavouring dishes and meals that already have a certain salt content.
+Genen-Shoyu has a lot less salt than conventional soy sauce and is therefore particularly suitable for flavouring dishes and meals that already have a certain salt content.
 Shoyu should only be heated carefully when cooking and added towards the end to preserve the flavour.

 Is soy sauce raw?
 Soy sauce is not a raw food product.
-During the manufacturing process, the soybeans are heated because they are only digestible after this.
+During the manufacturing process, the soybeans are heated, as they are only digestible after this.
 When raw, they contain the glycoprotein phasin, which is toxic to humans.
+But there are unpasteurized soy sauces.

 Purchasing - Storage

-A few supermarkets, such as Coop , Migros , Spar , Rewe and Billa offer Genen Shoyu, mostly referred to as reduced-salt soy sauce.
-In other supermarkets (e.g. Denner , Volg , Aldi , Lidl , Edeka , Hofer ) you can't buy reduced-salt soy sauce or you can only buy it during special weeks.
-Many organic supermarkets (e.g. Denn's Biomarkt , Alnatura ) also don't have Genen Shoyu in their range, but do have conventional organic Shoyu .
+A few supermarkets, such as Coop, Migros, Spar, Rewe and Billa offer Genen-Shoyu all year round, mostly referred to as reduced-salt soy sauce.
+In other supermarkets (e.g. Denner, Volg, Aldi, Lidl, Edeka, Hofer) you can't buy reduced-salt soy sauce or you can only buy it during special weeks.
+Many organic supermarkets (e.g. Denn's Biomarkt, Alnatura) also don't have Gene-Shoyu in their range, but do have conventional organic shoyu.
 Reduced-salt organic soy sauce can be found in online shops.
-You also have a good chance of finding Genen Shoyu in Asian grocery stores.
+You also have a good chance of finding Genen-Shoyu in Asian grocery stores.

-Low-salt soy sauce usually contains a few more ingredients (e.g. spirit vinegar, sugar , alcohol) than the usual shoyu to replace the preservative effect of salt .
-In addition, soy sauces can be pasteurized.
+Low-salt soy sauce usually contains a few more ingredients (e.g. spirit vinegar, sugar, alcohol) than the usual shoyu to replace the preservative effect of salt.
+In addition, soy sauces are usually pasteurized (but still not raw).

 Storage tips